 Given its location on a peninsula, it’s no wonder that Dakar serves up deliciously fresh seafood.
 At the Soumbédione market, which is only open in the evening, hundreds of fishers return from the ocean and bring the day’s haul with them.
 If you’d prefer to purchase a meal, rather than raw fish, you can find dibiteries (kiosks offering grilled fish and meat) elsewhere in the market.
 For a more upscale seafood experience, try restaurants like Le Ngor and La Calebasse.

 The city fuses several culinary influences from Africa, Europe, and the Middle East, so there’s more to Dakar than just fish.
 At Le Lagon I, a restaurant built on the wharf, customers enjoy seaside views while chowing down on chicken, beef, lamb, and duck (and, of course, seafood).
 Noflaye Beach offers savory and sweet crepes, and Chez Loutcha is a local favorite specializing in regional cuisine.
 Thiéboudienne (grilled fish served with rice, tomato sauce, cassava, and carrots) is more or less the national dish in Senegal, but poulet yassa (chicken marinated in peanut oil, onions, lemon juice, and chile peppers) is almost equally popular.
-So why not try it all?
+There’s nothing to stop you from trying it all!

 Colombo, Sri Lanka

-As far as kottu roti goes, the Hotel de Pilawoos (usually just shortened to Pilawoos) is the place to be.
-The open-fronted locale is a favorite for those in search of this particular dish.
-If you’re in the mood for samosas, try visiting Bombay Sweet Mahal, another small open-faced restaurant.
-Meanwhile, Ministry of Crab is a reservations-required, prestigious restaurant.
-It’s famous for two reasons — partly because it was founded by famous Sri Lankan athletes, and partly because it’s committed to serving the country’s best crab.
+For kottu roti, the Hotel de Pilawoos (usually just shortened to Pilawoos) is the place to be; the open-fronted locale is a beloved spot to grab this particular dish.
+If you’re in the mood for samosas, try visiting Bombay Sweet Mahal, another small, open-faced restaurant.
+Meanwhile, Ministry of Crab is a reservations-required, upscale restaurant.
+Not only is it famous for serving Sri Lanka’s best crab, but it’s also known for being founded by two of the country’s most venerated athletes.
 No matter what brings you to the restaurant, you’ll love this dining experience!